lllyasviel/style2paints/README.md

-﻿# Latest News
+# Latest News

-We will release style2paints V3.5 at about 2018.10.15 with many breakthroughs.
+We will release style2paints V3.2 at about 2018.10.15.

 # Welcome to PaintsTransfer-Euclid !